Brave New World

 Primo Mellon: Miguel Primo de Rivera was a Spanish dictator in power while Huxley was writing Brave New World.
 Andrew William Mellon was the U.S. Secretary of the Treasury during the same time period.

 Mustapha Mond: Mustapha Mond basically has a stereotypical famous leader name.
 At the time Huxley was writing Brave New World, Mustafa Kemal Atatürk was the president of Turkey, having just founded it from scratch.
 You've also got a string of famous Mustafa's before this particular Mustafa, all of whom were the Sultans of the Ottoman Turkish Empire.
-(OK, fine, so modern Turkey wasn't totally from scratch.)
+(OK, fine, so modern Turkey wasn't totally built from scratch.)
 The fictional Mustafa's last name, Mond, means "world" in French.
-You've also got this British guy named Alfred Mond, a politician in the early 1900s, so you might want to look into that as well.
+You've also got a British guy named Alfred Mond, a politician in the early 1900s, whom you might want to look into that as well.

-Podsnap's Technique: Mr. Podsnap is a detestable character in Dickens's novel Our Mutual Friend, although probably not as detestable as making humans mature in a mere two years, which is the technique he lends his name to in Brave New World).
+Podsnap's Technique: Mr. Podsnap is a detestable character in Dickens's novel Our Mutual Friend, although probably not as detestable as making humans mature in a mere two years, which is the technique he lends his name to in Brave New World.

 Popé: In August of 1680, there was a rebellion in San Juan, New Mexico called The Navajo Pueblo Rebellion, a.k.a.
 Popé's Rebellion, since it was led by a Native American of that name against the Spanish settlers.